 A beacon is activated at 9:00.
 It transmits emergency signals for 2 hours and 30 minutes.
-During the period from 11:00 to 11:15 it receives a Type-1 RLM Acknowledgement.
-The GNSS receiver could then revert to operating in accordance to the requirements for internal GNSS receiver without the RLS capability which specifies that, for the first 6 hours after beacon activation, the navigation device shall attempt location update at least once every 30 minutes.
+During the period from 11:00 to 11:15, it receives a Type-1 RLM Acknowledgement.
+The GNSS receiver could then revert to operating in accordance to the requirements for internal GNSS receiver without the RLS capability which specifies that, the navigation device shall attempt location update at least once every 15 minutes, for a period of at least 90 seconds, or until an updated location is obtained, if sooner.